 The cliff can be clearly seen from another viewpoint just a few metres away.
 Although there isn’t any safety railing along the edge, it is quite safe as the viewing area is big.
 But don’t get too close, plants and grass make it unclear to judge where the edge is.

 As you will surely find out while in Uluwatu, sunsets over the west coast are amazing and not to be missed.
 Our preferred spot for watching the sun setting down must be Sunset Point Uluwatu Bar.

 This bar is popular for watching the sun sink into the ocean which comes as no surprise.
-The views are one of a kind and are coupled with a chilled vibe which make it a good spot to unwind.
+The views are one of a kind and are coupled with a chilled vibe which makes it a good spot to unwind.

 Explore the Beachside at Suluban Beach

 Suluban beach is most popular for its surf though we spent a morning here exploring the beachside at low tide.
-Entrance to the beach is through a cave and on one side the bay is covered with scenic rock formations while on the other a ship wreck lies on the sandy part.
+Entrance to the beach is through a cave and on one side the bay is covered with scenic rock formations while on the other a shipwreck lies on the sandy part.